 Information You Can Find in Our Guide:

-If your child develops PANDAS, getting him or her treated quickly is essential.
+If a child develops PANDAS, getting him or her treated quickly is essential.
 Below is more detailed information about what PANDAS is, how to recognize it and how to treat it.

 What PANDAS Is and How It Starts

-PANDAS is a neuropsychiatric disorder, meaning it changes the way your child thinks or alters his or her moods.
+PANDAS is a neuropsychiatric disorder, meaning it changes the way a child thinks or alters his or her moods.
 Its impact causes early and often temporary but severe symptoms of Obsessive-Compulsive Disorder (OCD).
-If your child has PANDAS, he or she may suddenly develop irrational worries or obsessions.
-To understand why, you must investigate the cause of PANDAS.
+If a child has PANDAS, he or she may suddenly develop irrational worries or obsessions.

 The full impact of PANDAS is still unknown.
 It is a relatively newly established disorder with new studies conducted on its effects often.
 However, its cause is known.
-It originates from the body of your child, but only under specific circumstances.
+It originates from the body of a child , but only under specific circumstances.

 Related Article: How to Apply for WIC

 The process begins with the strep bacteria.
-It can live in your child’s body for an extended period.
+It can live in a child ‘s body for an extended period.
 It mimics other cells to avoid detection by his or her immune system.
 However, when it is finally detected, his or her immune system attempts to kill it.

-In the process of trying to kill the strep bacteria, your child’s immune system may also attempt to damage or kill similar cells.
+In the process of trying to kill the strep bacteria, a child ‘s immune system may also attempt to damage or kill similar cells.
 When the bacteria mimic certain brain cells, it puts them at risk for damage.
-Therefore, your child may develop a normal case of strep throat and ward it off successfully.
+Therefore, the child may develop a normal case of strep throat and ward it off successfully.
 Then, if the wrong cells are involved, he or she may develop PANDAS soon after.

 Common PANDAS Symptoms

-The PANDAS symptoms your child experiences may present similarly to standard OCD symptoms.
+The PANDAS symptoms a child experiences may present similarly to standard OCD symptoms.
 For example, he or she may have facial tics.
 His or her obsession with small details may also increase.

 - Hyperactivity or other ADHD-like symptoms, such as inability to focus